How To Put Together a Party at the Last Minute

 Everyone loves a surprise party.
-A party that comes as a surprise to its planners, on the other hand, is another matter.
+On the other hand, a party that comes as a surprise to its planners is another matter.
 Whether it's because of breaking news that you need to celebrate as quickly as possible, a kid who springs party-planning responsibilities upon you on very short notice, or any other situation, you need to be ready.
-When advance preparation isn't a possibility, consider this guide.
+When preparation isn't a possibility, consider this guide.
 Here's how to put together a party at the last minute.

 Send Invitations Through Email

 The best-planned parties always send out the best stationery.
-However, if you don't have enough time to send invitations through the mail, you may have to shelve the stationery this time around and make the most of digital invites.
-Fret not, you can still design aesthetically pleasing works of miniature art in your invitations.
+However, if you don't have enough time to send invitations through the mail, you may have to shelve the stationery this time and make the most of digital invites.
+Fret not.
+You can still design aesthetically pleasing works of miniature art in your invitations.

 Last-Minute Dessert?
 It's No Piece of Cake